Anezichukwu-Ness/Anezichukwu-NFT-minting-DApp/README.md

 # Plant a Tree, Save the Environment
-This is a donation for a tree-planting campaign called 'Plant a Tree, Save the Environment.'
-Users can purchase a collection of 10 NFTs for 0.001 ETH each.
-The funds raised from the sale of the NFTs will be used to plant trees.
+This is a decentralized application for donating to a tree-planting campaign called 'Plant a Tree Save the Environment' through minting an NFT.
+The dapp has a collection of 10 NFTs, and each of them costs 0.01 MATIC.
+The funds raised from the minting these NFTs are for an organization in charge of tree planting.
+Only the organization can withdraw the donated funds.
 ## How it works

 - Visit the campaign's website or platform where the NFTs are being sold.
-- contribute to the campaign by minting an NFT for 0.001 ETH each.
+- contribute to the campaign by minting an NFT for 0.01 MATIC each.
 - The funds raised from the sale of these NFTs will be used to plant trees in areas that need it most.

-The campaign organizers will work with local communities and organizations to identify suitable planting sites and determine the number and types of trees to be planted.
-- The NFTs you purchased will remain as proof of your contribution to the campaign.
-Depending on the campaign, there may be opportunities to trade or sell these NFTs in the future.
+## Smart Contract
+This is the link to the verified smart contract on polygonscan. https://mumbai.polygonscan.com/address/0x1C4B6a2a53E9B0A79350E04b326112CF3122Ba16#code

 ## Getting Started